nymea/nymea-remoteproxy/README.md

     $ sudo socat - UNIX-CONNECT:/tmp/nymea-remoteproxy-monitor.sock

+There is also the package `nymea-remoteproxy-monitor` package and application which gives you a nice overview about whats going on on the proxy server.

+    $ nymea-remoteproxy-monitor --help

+    Usage: nymea-remoteproxy-monitor [options]

+    The nymea remote proxy monitor allowes to monitor the live server activity on the a local instance.

+    Server version: 0.1.2
+    API version: 0.2

+    Copyright © 2018 Simon Stürz <simon.stuerz@guh.io>

+    Options:
+      -h, --help             Displays this help.
+      -v, --version          Displays version information.
+      -s, --socket <socket>  The socket descriptor for the nymea-remoteproxy monitor socket.
+Default is
+                             /tmp/nymea-remoteproxy-monitor.sock

 # Client usage

 The client allowes you to test the proxy server and create a dummy client for testing the connection.